-The first of the now 3 nature park schools in the protected area has been conveying the values of the Tiroler Lech Nature Park for years under the leadership of Director Dipl.-Päd.
+The first of the now 3 nature park schools in the protected area has been teaching the values of the Tiroler Lech Nature Park for years under the leadership of Director Dipl.-Päd.
 Walch Simon, BEd.
-Together with the office and nature educators from the association Natopia, several action days are held annually for the children.
+Together with the office and nature educators from the Natopia association, several action days are held for the children every year.

-This time Yvonne Markl, deputy managing director of the Tiroler Lech Nature Park, personally visited the 20 children in Elmen.
+This time Yvonne Markl, Deputy Managing Director of the Tiroler Lech Nature Park, visited the 20 children in Elmen in person.

-In addition to many colorful pictures of the Tyrolean Lech, there were riddles to solve, finds to marvel at and many, many questions to answer.
+Besides many colourful pictures of the Tyrolean Lech, there were riddles to solve, finds to marvel at and many, many questions to answer.
 The LIFE Lech project as a measure against flood protection and for the promotion of habitat diversity was also explained.

 "The closeness to nature is particularly remarkable!
 There are real nature experts among the children.
-Some parents can still learn something from them," Yvonne tells us after the morning at the school.
+Some parents can still learn something from them," Yvonne says after the morning at the school.

-'We have a very beautiful nature, a treasure that we must take very good care of.
+'We have a very beautiful nature, a treasure that we have to take very good care of.
 But our blue planet is suffering!
 How will this end for all of us?'...

-...ask themselves pupils of the nature park school Elmen and have therefore written down their concerns: In four open letters they demand from the Federal President and the governor to stand up and act.
+...wondered schoolgirls at the Elmen Nature Park School and therefore put their concerns in writing: In four open letters, they demanded that the Federal President and from the Governorto stand up and act.

-The elementary school girls feel a strong connection to the Tiroler Lech Nature Park and are also concerned about its condition.
-For example, they actively campaign for the preservation of the unique landscape with trash collection campaigns.
+The primary school girls feel a strong connection to the Tiroler Lech Nature Park and are also concerned about its condition.
+For example, they engage with Rubbish collection campaigns actively advocate for the preservation of the unique landscape.

-The commitment of eight- to ten-year-olds is remarkable.
+The commitment of the eight to ten year olds is remarkable.
 Go ahead and read the letters and feel inside yourself.
-Perhaps you will also wonder what kind of world we live in, where children take care of the disposal of contaminated sites so that they, too, have a chance at a planet worth living on?
+Perhaps you will also wonder what kind of world we live in, where children take care of the disposal of the legacy so that they too can have a Chance have a planet worth living on?

-The students were thrilled when they got to see the lady's slipper splendor.
-Klara Friedle, Isabell Mair and Kilian Friedle were delighted with the bloom:
+The pupils were thrilled when they got to see the lady's slipper splendour.
+Klara Friedle, Isabell Mair and Kilian Friedle were delighted to see the blossom:

-The pupils of the Nature Park School VS Elmen learn in and from nature.
-How this works, you can read in the Toni Times from 01 October 2017:
+The pupils of the nature park school VS Elmen learn in and from nature.
+You can read how to do this in the Toni Times from 01 October 2017: